carlos-vargas-math/eigenvalue-collisions/README.md

 ### Visualization

-2. Run main_s_data.py to initialize a summary.
+3. Run main_s_data.py to initialize a summary.
 This will order the eigenvalues from
 R(0,0) to R(1,0), along the curve t=0 into s_steps.

-3. Run main_t_data.py to compute the eigenvalue tracks for the s-steps of your choice.
+4. Run main_t_data.py to compute the eigenvalue tracks for the s-steps of your choice.
 For each selected s, the algorithm will order the eigenvalues of R(s,0) to R(s,1) into t_steps, to figure out the cycles/tracks.

-4. Once these tracks and collisions have been calculated, indicate the steps that will be displayed in animation_tracks_old.py and run it.
-It will display the animated eigenvalue tracks, and all collisions happening between the first and the last track.
+5. Once these tracks and collisions have been calculated, indicate the steps that will be displayed in animation_tracks_old.py and run it.
+It will display the animated eigenvalues with collored tracks, with all collisions happening between the first and the last track.

 ## License
 MIT License